Jun 14, 2019

 PAT: John says Justin would start to read a sentence, but before he could get too far into it, even just a few words, he would start to imagine what was going on and just get lost in that universe.

-JOHN CATOE: He tried to read and go off and live it, and you can't do that
+JOHN CATOE: He tried to read and go off and live it, and you can't do that.

-PAT: Like he would just never get very far before his imagination would take over.
+PAT: Like, he would just never get very far before his imagination would take over.

 JAD: And the IQ test helped them figure that out?

-JOHN CATOE: It was a book, one book that got Justin to read and it was Harry Potter.
+JOHN CATOE: It was the book, one book that got Justin to read and it was Harry Potter.
 He wouldn't put that book down.
 He would stay up late into the night and start reading it.
 That was the end of his problem of reading.

-PAT: Brandon Gamble says he’s worked with hundreds of kids like Justin, where an IQ test helped him figure out what was going on.
-And so that’s why Brandon says the Larry P. ban isn’t necessary anymore.
-He says the thing that he sort of keeps his eye on now when it comes to these tests isn’t so much the racial bias question, but something kind of bigger.
+PAT: Brandon Gamble says he's worked with hundreds of kids like Justin, where an IQ test helped him figure out what was going on.
+And so that's why Brandon says, like, the Larry P. ban isn't necessary anymore.
+He says the thing that he sort of keeps his eye on now when it comes to these tests isn't so much the racial bias question, but something kind of bigger.
 The basic idea that an IQ test could be used to define a kid.

 BRANDON GAMBLE: There was a period, and I would say from like the 1930s all the way through the '80s, people would just give the IQ or cognitive tests.

 PAT: This is what happened to Darryl from the first episode.
 And of course, the test was skewed against him because of racial bias.
-But Brandon says even if wasn’t, even if Darryl had been a white kid, making a decision, any decision, about his future by just using an IQ test--
+But Brandon says even if wasn't, even if Darryl had been a white kid, making a decision, any decision, about his future by just using an IQ test ...

 BRANDON GAMBLE: That's horrible.
 You really don't know that kid.
 It's only a snapshot of a three-hour window of sitting down with this kid in a very abstract, clinical setting.
 That can't be the totality of who that child is.

-PAT: To really understand who a kid is, and every psychologist I talked to said this, you have to spend a lot of time with them.
+PAT: To really understand who a kid is—and every psychologist I talked to said this—you have to spend a lot of time with them.

 BRANDON GAMBLE: Visiting the home, like observing the child in the classroom, like extensive interviews with their families.
 Especially if you're working cross-culturally, there's some things that you may not understand.

-PAT: So, it sounds like your perspective on the IQ test is that like, you can evaluate the students without the IQ test.
+PAT: So it sounds like your perspective on the IQ test is that, like, you can evaluate the students without the IQ test.

 BRANDON GAMBLE: Yeah, if you can't do IQ testing, there's 99 other things you can do.

-PAT: Yeah I found myself thinking that a lot.
-Just like from a pure cost-benefit perspective, maybe it needs to go.
-And that’s how I’d been feeling until we came across this one story that pretty much completely changed my mind about that.
+PAT: And that's how I'd been feeling until we came across this one story that pretty much completely changed my mind about that.

 JAD: Really?